Photo: Jonathan Cole

 First, register your details.
 You will receive your "identification number" (previously known as a warrant number) by email, and you will be asked to set a password to allow you access to our online system.

-Approximately one month before each event, we invite all registered marshals to “sign-on” (tell us what days you’re available and for where) - look out for emails and notification on our website and social media.
-We encourage everyone to sign-on online as soon as possible but if that is not possible, we can post you a form (on request) for you to complete and return to us.
+Approximately two months before each event, we invite all registered marshals to “sign-on” (tell us what days you’re available and for where) - look out for emails and notification on our website and social media.
+We encourage everyone to sign-on online as soon as possible, if you need assistance signing on online then please contact us or visit us at the marquee during the event, we will have laptops and can assist you with getting set up to marshal with us.

 You can also visit our office at the TT Grandstand during the TT or MGP fortnights to find out more and get involved.

-You must display your (IOMTTMA supplied) event identification card (previously known as a warrant card), carry your photographic ID (passport, driving licence, ACU licence or MSA licence) and wear your (IOMTTMA supplied) high-vis tabard over your coat whenever you are on duty.
+You must display your (IOMTTMA supplied) event identification card (previously known as a warrant card), carry your photographic ID (driving licence or ACU licence) and wear your (IOMTTMA supplied) high-vis tabard over your coat whenever you are on duty.

 You will need warm, comfortable outdoor clothes or leathers, waterproof coat, stout footwear, plus sunscreen and a hat!
 For your own safety please ensure you wear long trousers (not shorts) and stout footwear (not trainers).
 Sturdy gloves are also advisable.